kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // Output:
     //   Access-Control-Allow-Origin: *
     //
+    // When the `allowCredentials` config field is true,
-    // When the `allowOrigins` config field contains the "*" wildcard and the
+    // the `allowOrigins` config field contains the "*" wildcard, and the
     // request is credentialed, the gateway must return a
     // single origin in the value of the `Access-Control-Allow-Origin`
     // response header, instead of specifying the `*` wildcard.
+    // (The wildcard is always forbidden in response to a credentialed
+    // request irrespective of the Gateway configuration.)
 The value
     // of the header `Access-Control-Allow-Origin` is same as the `Origin`
     // header provided by the client.
     //
     // Input: